October 22 - 13 Days on the Brink: The Cuban Missile Crisis

 For years, both sides had been locked in an arms race, stockpiling nuclear weapons at an alarming rate.
 This race had spiraled to the point where both nations possessed enough firepower to destroy the world many times over.
 It wasn’t just about military might, though.
 It was also about psychological warfare—projecting strength, instilling fear, and securing spheres of influence around the globe.
 The stakes were global supremacy, and both nations were willing to go to great lengths to achieve it.

 The deployment of these missiles was intended to be secret, but on October 14, 1962, a U.S. U-2 spy plane, piloted by Major Richard Heyser, captured unmistakable photographic evidence of the missile sites.
-For the next week, Kennedy and his advisers—known as the Executive Committee of the National Security Council (ExComm)—deliberated in secret, weighing a range of options, from diplomacy to a full-scale invasion of Cuba.
-This group included key figures like Secretary of Defense Robert McNamara, Secretary of State Dean Rusk, and Attorney General Robert Kennedy, the president’s brother and one of his closest confidants.
+For the next week, Kennedy and his advisers—known as the Executive Committee of the National Security Council (ExComm)—deliberated in secret, weighing a range of options from diplomacy to a full-scale invasion of Cuba.
+The group included key figures such as Secretary of Defense Robert McNamara, Secretary of State Dean Rusk, and Attorney General Robert Kennedy, the president’s brother and one of his closest confidants.

 Inside the White House, tensions ran high.
 Heated debates unfolded behind closed doors, with hawks like Air Force Chief of Staff Curtis LeMay pushing for immediate military action.
 LeMay famously told Kennedy during one meeting, “You’re in a pretty bad fix, Mr. President,” to which Kennedy coolly replied, “You’re in there with me.”
 LeMay’s aggressive stance reflected the view of many military leaders who believed the U.S. should strike Cuba before the Soviet missiles became fully operational.
 Kennedy, however, was acutely aware of the potential consequences of such an action.
 He resisted these calls, fearing that any military strike could lead to all-out war with the Soviet Union.